Compliance and enforcement

-Liquor licence holders must stay well informed and keep themselves up to date with liquor regulations in South Australia.
+Liquor licence holders must stay well informed with liquor legislation in South Australia.

-Following an inquiry there may be cause for disciplinary action.
-The commissioner has the power to do one or more of the following:
+The Commissioner has the power to do one or more of the following:

 - suspend the licence